What the Jan. 6 panel cited for each criminal referral against Trump

 The referrals, while significant, are largely symbolic in nature because the Justice Department is not obliged to take up recommendations from the committee.
 It remains to be seen if the agency will go down that path.

-The committee said it based its referrals on “sufficient evidence” showing that Trump violated the statues listed.
+The committee said it based its referrals on “sufficient evidence” showing that Trump violated the statutes listed.
 Here is what the committee said to back up each charge:

 Inciting, assisting, or aiding and comforting an insurrection